 The National Museum of China in Beijing is one of the most visited museums in the world, receiving more than 7 million annual visitors.
 Unlike most museums that we visited, which can trace their origin centuries back, this museum was only founded in 2003 after the merger of two museums – the National Museum of Chinese Revolution and the National Museum of Chinese History.

 It is easy to access this gallery since it is conveniently situated in Tiananmen Square.
 Covering a space of 192,000 square meters, the National Museum of China is one of the largest on earth.

 The pieces in the museum are focused on the modern and medieval Chinese history and many artworks stored here include some Neolithic treasures such as jade carvings like the jade dragon which dates back between 6000 and 5000 BC, fine painted red clay basin, and the flag that was raised by the infamous Mao Zedong at the Proclamation of the People’s republic of China back in 1949.

 Gallery space 65,000 m2 (700,000 sq ft) Established: 1959

 4 – Metropolitan Museum of Art – New York City, United States

-Besides the Smithsonian, the Metropolitan Museum of Art in New York is the largest in the Western Hemisphere.
+Besides the Smithsonian, the Metropolitan Museum of Art in New York is the largest museum in the USA.
 It is also one of the most all-encompassing galleries in the world, with its more than 2 million collections of artworks covering the whole world from present to medieval times.
 The Met is also deep, holding large volumes that it may seem like galleries unto themselves.
 It holds works of famous painters such as Botticelli, Vermeer, Rembrandt, Rodin, and Degas as well as other luminaries.

 The museum also holds Egyptian Collection, which focuses on the tomb of Perneb (circa 2440), as well as the wonderful Temple of Dendur (circa 23-10 B.C).